digital-asset/daml/compiler/hie-core/README.md

 Our vision is that you should build an IDE by combining:

-* [hie-bios](https://github.com/mpickering/haskell-ide-engine/tree/hie-bios/hie-bios) for determining where your files are, what the dependencies, what extensions are enabled etc.
+* [hie-bios](https://github.com/mpickering/hie-bios) for determining where your files are, what the dependencies, what extensions are enabled etc.
-* `haskell-ide-core` - this library - for defining how to type check, when to type check, and producing messages.
+* `hie-core` - this library - for defining how to type check, when to type check, and producing messages.
 * `haskell-lsp` for sending those messages to an LSP server.
 * A VS Code extension, e.g. `extension` in this directory.